 Make sure your tooling, workforce, and process provide the flexibility and agility you need to innovate.
 In general, you’ll want to think big, start small, and scale fast.
 Your choices are likely to make the difference between winning or losing your race to market.

-(Originally published on AltexSoft)
+(Originally published by AltexSoft)